 A wave to pant beneath thy power, and share

 Here, the speaker finally brings his attention to himself.
-He imagines that he were a dead leaf which the wind might carry away, or a cloud which the wind might blow.
+He imagines that he was a dead leaf which the wind might carry away or a cloud which the wind might blow.
 He thinks about what it would be like to be a wave at the mercy of the power of the wind.

 The impulse of thy strength, only less free